softwareguru/airflowsummit-website/content/tickets.md

 Take advantage of the discounts communities, and minorities we have:

-* 20% Discount for women applying the code: 20DISC_WOMEN
+* 20% Discount for women applying the code: 20DISC_WNB
 * 20% Discount for students applying the code: 20DISC_STUDENT
+* If you are paying for your ticket from your own pocket (not by employer), apply the code 100LESS_IND to get $100 off.

 <!---